190103235/web-project/README.md

 Tele 2 is a major telephone operator in the Nordic and Baltic countries and an alternative provider in many others, with about 17 million customers in 8 countries and under franchise in 1 additional countries.

+By this website you can register your phone number, choose or change your phone's tariff, pay for tariff, create an personal account, choose and buy new phone number online.

 In my site you can see several pages like main page, personal account, number selection, registration, 4G, COVID-19.